 A schedule of proposed surgery works to be undertaken to those trees and hedges on the application site which are to be retained.

-The development shall be carried out in accordance with the approved Method Statement for that relevant phase unless agreed in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the approved Method Statement for that relevant phase or Development Plot.

 Reason: To ensure that the trees and hedges on site are adequately protected, to safeguard the character and visual amenity of the area, in accordance with policies SP1 and CS12 of the Hertsmere Local Plan, Chapter 15 of the National Planning Policy Framework and all relevant Core Strategy Policies.
 This condition requires matters to be agreed prior to commencement of development to ensure that existing trees are adequately protected prior to any ground disturbance.